 The stars align

 Each year, ACETECH brings an exceptional lineup of world-class thought leaders to discuss cutting-edge strategic thinking and best practices in the industry.
 Most speakers attend the entire summit, providing opportunities for CEOs to interact and have meaningful one-on-one discussions.
-New speakers coming weekly.
+Some of the speakers for the 2019 Whistler Summit have already been confirmed!

 Director – Intel, HTC & TiVo